SHOTAiiMURA/Spotify-Data-Analysis-Project/README.md

 ```
 <img width="711" alt="Screenshot 2024-09-22 at 22 30 10" src="https://github.com/user-attachments/assets/13a622cc-d726-426b-b6b4-2bbf96bc92e3">

+**Explanation of the Regression Plot**

+- This graph is called a regression plot and visually represents the relationship between two variables: loudness and energy of the songs.

+**How to Read the Graph**

+- X-axis: Energy (a measure of how lively or energetic a song is)
+- Y-axis: Loudness (a measure of the volume of the song)
+- Orange Dots: Represent individual song data, plotted according to their values on the X and Y axes.
+- Orange Line: Represents the best-fitting line (regression line) for the data, indicating the strength and direction of the relationship between the two variables.
+**Insights from the Graph**
+**Relationship between Energy and Loudness:**
+- The higher the energy of a song, the higher its loudness tends to be.
+This suggests that, in general, more energetic songs are also louder.

+**Strength of the Relationship:**
+- The slope of the regression line is positive, indicating a positive correlation between the two variables.
+However, there is significant variation in the data, meaning not all songs follow this trend strictly.

 ```python
 plt.figure(figsize=(8,4))
 sns.regplot(data=sample_sp, y='popularity', x='energy', color='#3372ff').set(title='Regression Plot - Popularity vs Energy Correlation')
 ```
 <img width="701" alt="Screenshot 2024-09-22 at 22 30 34" src="https://github.com/user-attachments/assets/488beb5e-0ff4-43f5-a0f7-df41f235a899">

+**Explanation of the Regression Plot**

+- This regression plot shows the relationship between two variables: popularity and energy of the songs.

+**How to Read the Graph**

+- X-axis: Energy (a measure of how lively or energetic a song is)
+- Y-axis: Popularity (a measure of the song’s popularity)
+- Blue Dots: Represent individual song data, plotted according to their values on the X and Y axes.
+- Blue Line: Represents the best-fitting line (regression line) for the data, indicating the strength and direction of the relationship between the two variables.
+**Insights from the Graph**

+**Relationship between Energy and Popularity:**
+- Songs with higher energy tend to have higher popularity.
+This suggests that, in general, more energetic songs are more likely to become popular.

+**Strength of the Relationship:**
+- The slope of the regression line is positive, indicating a positive correlation between the two variables.
+However, there is significant variation in the data, meaning not all songs follow this trend strictly.

 ```python
 plt.figure(figsize=(8,4))